Difference Between Decoder and Demultiplexer

 What is Demultiplexer?

 The demultiplexer is a digital logic circuit.
 It is also called a data distributor.
-The action of Demultiplexer or DEMUX is opposite to a multiplexer or MUX.
-For example, DEMUX transmits data from one to N output devise, whereas MUS transmits from N to one device.
+The action of a Demultiplexer or DEMUX is opposite to a multiplexer or MUX.
+For example, DEMUX transmits data from one to N output device, whereas MUS transmits from N to one device.

-The DEMUX is mainly used to generate Boolean functions in decoder circuits by using AND gates and NOT gates.
+The DEMUX mainly generates Boolean functions in decoder circuits by using AND gates and NOT gates.
 Different types of DEMUX are presently based on output configurations.

 They are 1-to-2, 1-to-4, 1-to-8, and 1-to-16 DEMUX.
 Some most commonly used DEMUX IC packages are